 HB 1349 Concerning foreclosure protections.
 This bill would extend the notification periods required for foreclosure, thereby providing tenants with additional protection.
-It passed the House with a vote of 97-0 and had a public hearing in the Senate Housing Committee on March 10 and was passed from committee as a substitute on March 22.
+It passed the House with a vote of 97-0 and passed the Senate Housing Committee with amendments on March 22.
+It is now in the Senate Rules Committee.

 HB 1367 Eliminating unnecessary homeless funding budget and auditing requirements.
 This bill passed the House, 97-0 on February 9 and had a public hearing in the Senate Housing Committee on February 17 and was passed out of committee as a substitute in executive session on March 22.
+It is now in the Senate Rules Committee.

 HB 1474 Creating the covenant homeownership account and program to address the history of housing discrimination due to racially restrictive real estate covenants in Washington state.
 This bill passed the House with a vote of 53-43.
 It had a public hearing in the Senate Housing Committee on March 17 and passed out of committee as a substitute at executive session on March 22.
+It was referred to the Senate Ways & Means Committee where it had a public hearing on March 31 and is scheduled for executive session on April 3.
 Its companion bill, SB 5496, has died in the Senate.